Llibre del Coch: First editions

-There are clues for the printed book of 1520 being a copy of an older text: It is dedicated to King Ferdinand I of Naples, who was king of Naples between 1458 and 1494, and also, and above all, maintains the proportions of Lent preceding 1491.
-There is no mention at all of the foods forbidden by the Church during Lent, which from 1491 allowed the catholic people the consumption of dairy products (such as milk and cheese, for example) and eggs.
-In addition, the original ms. should have been written before Europe's contact with America in 1492, because it does not mention any products from the new continent.
+There are clues suggesting that the printed book of 1520 is a copy of an older text: it is dedicated to King Ferdinand I of Naples, who was king of Naples between 1458 and 1494, and also, and above all, maintains pre-1491 Lenten restrictions, excluding foods forbidden by the Church during Lent until 1491 from Lenten recipes, although from 1491 consumption of dairy products and eggs was no longer prohibited during Lent.
+In addition, the original ms. does not mention any products from the New World, which would have been known after Europe's contact with America in 1492.